keewoolee/SophOMR/README.md

 3. Build the library.

 ```
+cd ..  # if still in openfhe-configurator directory
+git clone https://github.com/keewoolee/SophOMR.git  # clone this repository
+cd SophOMR
 mkdir build
 cd build
 cmake .. -DCMAKE_PREFIX_PATH=~/openfhe-configurator/openfhe-staging/install # adjust the path to the location of the openfhe libraries
 make
 ```

 4. Basic test.
-This runs the fastest predefined configuration (approximately 1-2 minutes).
+This runs the fastest predefined configuration (approximately 1-2 compute-minutes).
 On success, the final line of the output will be: `Result is Correct!`

 ```
 ./test OMD 65536 16